BJW101102/Programming-Languages/README.md

 for strings, lists, and arrays; imperative versus applicative programming; logic programming; modern programming languages.

-The following topics were discussed in this course:
-* History of programming languages.
+**Relative Topics:**
 * Compilation versus interpretation.
 * Overview of compilation including lexical and syntax analysis, semantic analysis and intermediate code generation.
 * Programming in a functional language, such as Scheme and ML.
 * Specifying syntax using BNF regular expressions and context‐free grammars.
-* Recursive descent parsing and parse trees.
-* Data abstraction and object orientation.
-* Design issues for object‐oriented languages.
-* Binding times, static and dynamic scoping.
 * Object lifetime and storage management including stack‐based allocation and heap‐ based allocation.

-* Types, type equivalence, conversion, casting, compatibility, coercion, and inference,
-* Implementation of function calls, including static vs. stack vs. heap allocation of activation records, static and dynamic links, parameter passing, and closures.
-* Garbage collection.
-* Design issues for procedures, including generic procedures and exception handling.
-* Logic programming.
+**Programs:**
+* Lexical Analyzer: Developed a lexical analyzer that identifies and tracks tokens in an instructor-created programming language.
+* IEEE-754: Designed an IEEE-754 converter that takes user input and provides both 16-bit and 32-bit binary representations as output.
+* Scheme: Created a Scheme program that converts infix expressions from user input into their corresponding prefix form.